AtharvPandey/MediGuard/README.md

 ## Components Overview

-- **ShareFile**: Handles file sharing functionality, allowing users to share access to files with others.
+- **ShareFile**: Handles file-sharing functionality, allowing users to share access to files with others.
 - **UploadFile**: Manages the file upload process, ensuring secure storage on the blockchain and IPFS.
 - **ViewFile**: Provides an interface for viewing uploaded files, with a focus on security and auditability.
 - **Sidebar**: Navigation sidebar for easy access to different sections of the application.